tiagotristao/repo-remoto/README.md

-# repo-remoto
+# repo-local

-Desc inserida no repo antes do clone
+Desc inserida no repo local depois do clone